uvaai/pdp/news/unigrams/10 unigrams.md

 The directory `articles` contains an article called `cooking veggies` from HuffPost on the question: is better to cook vegetables or eat them raw?
 The tool you're going to write should be able to determine the topics of this article:

-    # python classify_unigram.py "articles\cooking veggies.txt"
+    $ python classify_unigram.py "articles/cooking veggies.txt"
-    FOOD & DRINK             2323
+    FOOD & DRINK        3679
-    TASTE                    2157
+    TASTE               3361
-    WELLNESS                 1449
+    WELLNESS            2103
-    HEALTHY LIVING           1172
+    HEALTHY LIVING      1606
-    SCIENCE                  1041
+    GREEN               1451

 As you can see, the location of the text file is provided by the first command line argument.
 The output are the top five categories related to the article.
-The scores reflect how related the categories are (higher = better).
+The scores reflect how related the categories are (higher = more correlated).

 ## Data